Associate Professor of Law

 Prior to her teaching career, Phillips served as a Judge Advocate in the U.S. Navy’s Judge Advocate General Corps.
 She served as a defense counsel, legal assistance attorney, and a staff judge advocate for several Admirals, including the first native-American Admiral in the Navy.
 Among other awards, Phillips is the recipient of two Navy and Marine Corps Commendation Medals and the Navy and Marine Corps Achievement Medal.

-Phillips graduated from Texas Tech University, Washburn University School of Law, and recently earned an LL.M. from Columbia University.
+Phillips graduated from Texas Tech University, Washburn University School of Law, and earned an LL.M. from Columbia University.
 Phillips is a member of the Kansas, Oregon and Texas bars.

 LL.M., Columbia University; J.D., Washburn University School of Law; B.A., Texas Tech University